 At our Cromwell Campus, our common rooms are a great social space to catch up with friends over coffee.
-There's free WiFi across campus and amazing access to the surrounding Central Otago landscape and hubs like Queenstown and Wānaka.
+There's free wifi across campus and amazing access to the surrounding Central Otago landscape and hubs such as Queenstown and Wānaka.